Audio software configuration for a testing workstation

 audacious &

-Press [Alt+G] with the keyboard focus on the audacious window, so that you can set the equalizer controls as you wish (I like to amplify low and high frequencies, while leaving mid frequencies unamplified, in a parabola-like shape: your tastes may differ, especially if you don't listen to metal music...), and close the equalizer window when you're done.
+In the Output menu, select Equalizer ... so that you can set the equalizer controls as you wish (I like to amplify low and high frequencies: 6, 3, 0, -3, -6, -6, -3, 0, 3, 6: your tastes may differ, especially if you don't listen to metal music...), check "Enable" and close the equalizer window when you're done.

 ${title}${?artist: - ${artist}}${?album: - ${album}}

-The last section is the "Plugins" one.
-In the "Transport" tab, make sure all plugins are enabled.
-Do the same for the "Playlist" tab.
-In the "Input" tab, make sure all input plugins are enabled and configure them by selecting them and clicking on the Settings button.
+In the "Input" entry, make sure all input plugins are enabled and configure them by selecting them and clicking on the Settings button.

-Audio CD Plugin: set Read speed "2", leave Override device blank, check "Use CD-Text", "Use CDDB", and "Use HTTP instead of CDDBP"; set Server "freedb.musicbrainz.org", leave Path blank and set Port "80".
+Audio CD Plugin: set Read speed "2", leave Override device blank, check "Use CD-Text", check "Use CDDB", check "Use HTTP instead of CDDBP"; set Server "freedb.musicbrainz.org", leave Path blank and set Port "80".

 Game Console Music Decoder: set Bass "0", Treble "0", Echo "0", default song length "180" seconds, and uncheck "Enable audio resampling"; uncheck "Ignore length from SPC tags", and "Increase reverb".

-In the "Effect" tab, make sure all effect plugins are disabled.
+In the "Playlist" entry, make sure all plugins are enabled.
+Do the same for the "Transport" entry.

 Finally, elect audacious as your default audio player: